Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 \
 The camera is used in a similar way to the LiDAR, it builds a map of its surroundings and estimate its own pose in the environment.
 The depth sensing camera can generate a point cloud, which is a 3D representation of the environment.
-It is capable of 3D mapping unlike the 2D LiDAR used.
+It is capable of creating a 3d map of the environment unlike the 2D LiDAR used.
-The camera has a built in launch file which allows us to publish infrared, depth, and RGB images to the /camera namespace Running astra_camera astra.launch file will initiate the camera node with the needed parameters (30fps, 720x480) The rgb camera requires computational priority when it comes to running the launch files, this means that whenever the camera is on, the rover will not be as quick to operate with some delays in input-response times
+The camera has a built in launch file which allows us to publish infrared, depth, and RGB images to the /camera namespace Running turn_on_wheeltec_rover wheeltec_camera.launch file will initiate the camera node with the needed parameters (30fps, 720x480)

 # Lab PC Info
 ## Networking